WVUHPC/GPUs-in-Scientific-Applications/_episodes/02-paradigms.md

 ~~~
 {: .language-c}

 The function `add_vectors` will operate on the GPU using memory allocated on the device.
-The integer `id` will be associated to the exact index in the array based on the indices of thread and block the main components in the thread hierarchy of execution in CUDA.
+The integer `id` will be associated to the exact index in the array based on the indices of the thread and block the main components in the thread hierarchy of execution in CUDA.

 ~~~
 // Allocate memory for arrays d_A, d_B, and d_C on device